Tadeusz Kwaśniak: Crimes

 He was first reprimanded for committing lecherous acts with girls, spending a total of 12 years behind bars.
 After leaving Wronki Prison, Kwaśniak began a series of thefts, rapes and murders of young boys.

-The first attempt took place on April 20, 1990 in Bytom on Budryka Street.
-Under the pretense that he had received an envelope from the 10-year-old victim's father, Kwaśniak managed to enter the child's apartment.
+The first attempt took place on 20 April 1990, in Bytom on Budryka Street.
+Under the pretence that he had received an envelope from the 10-year-old victim's father, Kwaśniak managed to enter the child's apartment.
 There, he began to strangle the boy with a towel, but the boy pretended to be dead.
 After the perpetrator left the flat, the boy informed his parents about the event.

-On May 7, 1990 in Radom, he robbed and murdered a 10-year-old boy.
+On 7 May 1990, in Radom, he robbed and murdered a 10-year-old boy.
 As before, he used a towel to strangle his victim.

-On May 24, 1990 in Wrocław, he attempted to rob, rape and murder an 11-year-old boy.
-He accosted the boy on the street, and under the pretense of picking up an envelope from the victim's apartment, he managed to enter the apartment.
+On 24 May 1990, in Wrocław, he attempted to rob, rape and murder an 11-year-old boy.
+He accosted the boy on the street, and under the pretence of picking up an envelope from the victim's apartment, he managed to enter the apartment.
 There he explained that he was going to take revenge on his father because he got Kwaśniak fired.
 He raped the boy, and then began strangling him with a towel.
-The boy fainted, but managed to survive.
+The boy fainted but managed to survive.
 The perpetrator sent a letter to the flat: "Revenge!
 I waited 14 years!"

-On May 31, 1990, he carried out another murder in Szczecin.
+On 31 May 1990, he carried out another murder in Szczecin.
 He strangled a 9-year-old boy with a towel, leaving a card next to the corpse which said: "Revenge, finally - Z."

-On June 6, 1990, another boy was murdered in Kutno.
+On 6 June 1990, another boy was murdered in Kutno.
 Kwaśniak strangled him with a towel, after which he robbed the trap.
 After that, he wrote 'Revenge' on the bathroom mirror with lipstick.

-On June 18, 1990, he robbed and then murdered a 9-year-old boy on Szymanowski Street in Oława.
+On 18 June 1990, he robbed and then murdered a 9-year-old boy on Szymanowski Street in Oława.
 The boy was strangled with a towel; found next to him was a card with the inscription "Finally, I made the expected revenge -B." was left.